openshift/openshift-origin-design/designs/virtualization/4.x/create-vm-dropdowns/create-vm-dropdowns.md

 The name of this step has changed to correlate better with the 'Create and review action' that is available along previous steps.

 The 'Start VM on creation' checkbox had been removed from the General step and placed in this step at the bottom of the page.
-The 'Create template from this VM' checkbox had been removed completely from the wizard for now.